It is very important for international students to stay in lawful immigration status

 Please note that the 5-month period mentioned above is meant to cover possible gaps between the end of one program and the beginning of the next available semester at another program.
 The student is expected to begin on the next available start date/semester or term following completion of the previous program.
 Students ineligible for a transfer may depart the country and return as an initial entry in F-1 status.
 A student is not otherwise permitted to remain in the U.S. when transferring between schools.

 What does this mean for you?
 If you are completing your studies at LSU and wish to continue studying at another U.S. institution, or if you are simply transferring schools, you can apply to as many schools as you wish.
-However, you must choose only ONE school to transfer to, as the SEVIS system will only allow LSU to release your file to one school.
+However, you must choose only one school to transfer to, as the SEVIS system will allow LSU to release your file to only one school.
 Once you have made a decision, you must complete the Transfer Out form (found at the International Services front desk or online) with any applicable Transfer In form from your new school and turn the form(s) and a copy of your new school official admission letter into International Services for processing.

 Please note: Beginning study for a new degree or transferring to another school means that any current OPT period is automatically cancelled.